harrya32/afl_player_ratings/README.md

 * Percent played

 ## Rating system
 Using these stats, I endeavoured to make a player rating system, similar to what has been done with AFL fantasy or supercoach points, in order to be able to grade each player's overall game.
 To do this, I first calculated the correlations between each in-game stat and the overall game margin, to essentially grade the worth of each stats.
-The higher the correlation, the more important I considered the stat to be as, in general, if a player got a lot of that specific stat, their team's margin would improve.
+The higher the correlation, the more important I considered the stat to be, as in general if a player got a lot of that specific stat, their team's margin would improve.

+## Stats predicting player performance

+## Stats predicting team performance